outde-xyz/website/content/Tutorials/outdex_guide_submitting.md

 If you want to make changes, just make them directly in your local copy and sync them to your fork.
 Your changes will be automatically pulled into the pull request, and Netlify will deploy the new version.
 Continue revising and checking the preview until you're happy with the result.
-At that point, add a message to the pull request telling us to merge it.
+At that point, click the `Ready for review` button in your pull request so that we can merge in the final version.

 ## Staying up to date